None of these links are affiliated.

 One of the proven ways to help alleviate symptoms of depression is writing a gratitude journal.
 My son recommended I try keeping one this Sunday, in fact.
 A beautiful journal to help your loved one record his or her thoughts is a thoughtful and usually welcome gift.

 Bonus: If you have the time, before giving the journal, write an affirmation about the person that you believe–and that you hope he or she believes, too–or a positive quote on the bottom of each page.
-This is the gift that I’m giving my mother-in-law this year.
+I’m giving this gift this year to someone very special to me.

 My friend, Sophie, at WellandWealthy.org has a planner specifically tailored towards people suffering from depression.
 There are self-care tips, space for to-do lists, and pages with prompts to reflect on the week.
 You have to print the Do It With a Smile Planner yourself, but it’s a great resource.